-This snug little harbor on Buzzards Bay is fast becoming a favorite stopover among coastal cruisers, and also makes an excellent daytrip or fishing destination.
+This snug little harbor on Buzzards Bay is becoming a favorite stopover among coastal cruisers, but also makes an excellent day-trip or fishing destination.
 By Gaelen Adam; Photography by Tom Richardson

-Despite its well-protected harbor and prime location at the crossroads of the north- south cruising routes, Padanaram has remained largely underappreciated by visiting boaters.
-However, that is rapidly changing, partly because this oddly named little village—part of the town of South Dartmouth—on the western shore of Buzzards Bay is undergoing something of a renaissance.
+Despite its well-protected harbor and prime location at the crossroads of the north-south cruising routes, Padanaram has remained something of a hidden gem among visiting boaters.
+However, that is rapidly changing, partly because this oddly named little village—part of the town of South Dartmouth—on the western shore of Buzzards Bay has undergone something of a renaissance in the last decade.

-After years of domination by real estate offices and shuttered storefronts, the village has recently seen the opening of two new restaurants, a sandwich shop and several boutique stores.
-A new market and ATM now provide amenities for cruisers that have long been missing.
-And there may be more to come, as the development of a welcome center for visiting boaters, complete with showers, short-term tie-up and a new harbormaster’s headquarters, appears to be in the works.
+After years of domination by real estate offices and shuttered storefronts, the tidy little village has in the last few years seen the opening of two restaurants, a sandwich shop, and several boutique stores.
+A market and ATM provide amenities for cruisers that have long been missing.
+And there may be more to come, including a welcome center for visiting boaters, complete with showers, short-term tie-up, and a new harbormaster’s headquarters.

 Originally known as “Ponogansett,” the village was founded when William Bradford and 33 other members of the Plymouth Colony purchased land along the Apponagansett River from the Wampanoags in 1652.
 After the first settlement was destroyed in 1675 during King Philips War, Padanaram recovered to become a shipbuilding center then prospered as a minor whaling port through the mid-1800s.
 In response to trade embargos imposed during the War of 1812, the village also developed a large salt works at Ricketsons Point.